RobinGJonsson/Geo-Memory/README.md

 - All cards flip over when clicked.
 - A flipped card can't be clicked again.
 - It recognizes when two cards match or don't match.
-- When two cards are flipped and are not correct the turn back after the time set by the difficulty or turn back upon a click of a new card.
+- When two cards are flipped and are not correct turn back after the time set by the difficulty or turn back upon a click of a new card.
-- When two cards are flipped and are correct they stay flipped and never flips back, while still alowing for new cards to be flipped and checked.
+- When two cards are flipped and are correct they stay flipped and never flip back, while still allowing for new cards to be flipped and checked.

 ### Game Over Modals
 - All modals display the correctly calculated scores and statistics.
-- All close buttons closes the modals and takes the user back to the home page.
+- All close buttons close the modals and takes the user back to the home page.
-- The play again and next level buttons work as intended and refreshes the page.
+- The play again and next level buttons work as intended and refresh the page.
 - Upon a game win the game win modal is displayed.
-- Upon a game lose the game lose modal is displayed.
+- Upon a game loss the game lose modal is displayed.
-- Upon beating the game the game over modal is displayed.
+- Upon beating the game, the game over modal is displayed.

 ### Exit/Reset Buttons
 - The exit button works and takes the user back to the home page.
-- The restart button works and refeshes the game page.
+- The restart button works and refreshes the game page.

 ### Buttons
 - All buttons hover as intended.
 - All non-"X" buttons focus when clicked

-## Screen Responsivnes
+## Screen Responsiveness
-- I tested the all pages of the site on all different devices that exist on https://responsivedesignchecker.com/.
+- I tested all the pages of the site on all different devices that exist on https://responsivedesignchecker.com/.
-- Some elements and screen sizes needed to be media queried that I would have forgoten about otherwise.
+- Some elements and screen sizes needed to be media queried that I would have forgotten about otherwise.
 - Responsiveness at this time is satisfactory.

 ## Validator Testing